MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/network-hub-spoke.md

 [![Azure VMware Solution with traffic inspection in Azure with Third party network virtual appliance](./media/hub-and-spoke-with-nva.png)](./network-hub-spoke.md)

-Default route advertisement from Azure is possible with Third party NVA in either a Hub VNET or when using Azure vWAN.
-In a Hub & Spoke deployment, Azure Firewall isn't possible because it doesn't speak BGP, however you can use a third party BGP capable device.
+Default route advertisement from Azure is possible with a third-party NVA in either a Hub VNET or when using Azure vWAN.
+In a Hub and Spoke deployment, Azure Firewall isn't possible because it doesn't speak BGP, however you can use a third-party BGP capable device.
 This scenario works for inspecting traffic from:
 -	On premises to Azure
 -	Azure to the internet
 -	AVS to the internet